luispe/training-go/README.md

 en 🇬🇧

-These exercises are a guide for any people that want introduce a programming specific for a language Golang (Go).
+These exercises are a guide for anyone who wants to introduce into programming, and specifically into language Golang (Go)

 These order it's based on the online book created by: